Battle of Kolb's Farm: Previous operations

-The Atlanta campaign began on May 7, 1864 when Sherman's forces began to advance.
+The Atlanta campaign began on May 7, 1864, when Sherman's forces began to advance.
 Sherman sent McPherson's army on a wide swing to the west while the armies under Thomas and Schofield pressed Johnston's defenses frontally.
 After the Battle of Rocky Face Ridge, Johnston withdrew from the Dalton position.
 The Battle of Resaca occurred on May 13–16, after which Johnston retreated again.

 After a skirmish at Adairsville, Johnston tried to set a trap for Sherman's forces, which were advancing on a broad front.
-At Cassville, Johnston's attempted counterstroke miscarried and the Confederate army withdrew on May 20.
+At the Battle of Cassville on May 19, Johnston's attempted counterstroke miscarried and the Confederate army withdrew the next day.
 Since the Confederate defenses at Allatoona Pass were too strong, Sherman tried to turn Johnston's position by a wide sweep to the west.
-This resulted in a series of actions in late May known as the Battle of Dallas.
+This resulted in a series of actions in late May known as the battles of New Hope Church, Pickett's Mill, and Dallas.
 The Union forces then shifted to the east and finally forced Johnston to order another retreat.

 In mid-June, a series of actions took place near Gilgal Church and Pine Mountain, after which Johnston fell back to Kennesaw Mountain.

 Kennesaw

 Kennesaw Mountain represented the key to the Confederate defenses.
 The railroad coming from the north veered to the northeast past Kennesaw's northern end, then turned south before reaching Marietta.

 The mountain ridge runs northeast to southwest with three notable features.
 These are Big Kennesaw, which stands 691 ft above the surrounding terrain at the northeast end, Little Kennesaw with its nearly 400 ft summit, and Pigeon Hill with its 200 ft height at the southwest end.
 From Big Kennesaw's dominating summit, any daytime movements by the Union forces could be immediately observed.
 Kennesaw Mountain was probably a stronger position than Rocky Face Ridge and Allatoona Pass.

 Hood's corps held the Confederate right flank east of Kennesaw Mountain and north of Marietta.
 Loring's corps held the mountain in the center, with Featherston's division on the right, Walthall's division in the center, and French's division on the left.
 Hardee's corps held the left flank, with the divisions of Walker, Bate, Cleburne, and Cheatham deployed from right to left.
 Hardee's troops were posted behind Noses Creek, which was swollen from the recent heavy rains.
 In front of the main Confederate defenses was a fortified outpost line.
 The Confederate infantry defended a 7 mi long front.
 Wheeler's cavalry guarded the right flank while Jackson's cavalry watched the left flank.